What to Pack for a Trekking Holiday

 I’ve always wanted to go trekking in Patagonia South America.
 It’s one of the top items on my Bucket List.
-I dislike giving advice for places I haven’t been to, so I count on travel fashion girls like you to help me out with your own packing lists and also guest posts offering your expert packing advice for specific destinations.
+I dislike giving advice for places I haven’t been to, so I count on travel fashion girls like you to help with your own travel experience.
 My friends over at Swoop Patagonia offered me some packing advice which I thought would be great to share with you if you are planning an upcoming trekking holiday.

 If you’re planning on going on an activity-based holiday it goes without saying that you need to pack specific clothing.
 Packing the right things in your rucksack can heavily influence whether or not you have a good time.
 Attempting to traverse a desert or scale a mountain in a pair of sandals isn’t anyone’s idea of fun.
 To make sure this doesn’t happen, this is an overview of items to consider when packing for your outdoor adventure.